 - Follow the same pet screening process for current tenants who want to add a pet to the lease

-- Document all pet guidelines (and penalties for any violations) in a contract addendum when you accept a tenant with a pet into your property
+- Document all pet guidelines (and penalties for any violations) in a contract addendum when you accept a tenant with a pet into your rental property

 Work with a property manager to avoid any appearance of discrimination when screening applicants with pets.

 How to Screen Pets

 Not knowing the history of a pet is much like not knowing the history of your tenant.
 You need to screen a potential tenant’s pets as thoroughly as you are vetting their owners.
 There are cases where a landlord could be responsible if a tenant’s pet bites or attacks someone.
 If a pet has a violent history, it is important to know that before allowing the pet to live on your property.

 - Pet’s breed, gender, weight, and age

 - Addresses where the owner has lived with the pet (within the past two years)